Venkatesh-admin/realtime-stream-processing-kafka-s3-glue-athena/README.md

 - **Permissions and Security**
   - Ensure that the IAM roles used by Glue and Athena have the necessary permissions to access S3 and other resources.

----

-This guide provides a complete workflow for moving data from Kafka to S3, analyzing it with AWS Glue and Athena.